LetMut1/Tento/encyclopedia/application_programm_interface/mobile/version_1/description.md

 # Area for authorized application user.
 API:
  - Every endpoint at this area requires an existing of `access token`
- - Response of EVERY endpoint at this area can contain `communication_code` equals to
+ - Response of EVERY endpoint at this area contains `communication_code` equals to
  ```
   - ENTITY_APPLICATION_USER_ACCESS_TOKEN_ALREADY_EXPIRED
   - ENTITY_APPLICATION_USER_ACCESS_TOKEN_IN_APPLICATION_USER_ACCESS_TOKEN_BLACK_LIST